LearningNerd/100daysofcode/README.md

   - https://jenniferdewalt.com/
   - ...plus my own 100 video blogs in 100 days, and 30 days of web dev, and similar experiments

+## Project ideas
+  - Static site generator (from scratch / almost?)
+  - Volunteer signup app with automated emails and texts
+  - Some web games (tons of ideas here!)

 <hr/>

 ## Project 1: 100 Days of Code Tracker